xCortlandx/fnvHashFinder/README.md

 Black Ops CW: Vehicle xModel
 Vanguard: xSound
-(Soon) MW2022: xImage, xMaterial, xSound, bones (bones use fnv1a32) Create a textfile for assets to scan from and eliminate the use of folders Multithreading
+(Soon) MW2022: xImage, xMaterial, xSound, bones (bones use fnv1a32) Create a textfile for assets to scan from and eliminate the use of folders/files Multithreading

 ## Bruteforce Methods: